ArthurSudbrackIbarra/GRC-VSCode-Extension/README.md

 ## Known Issues

 This extension has not yet been tested well on Linux and MacOS operating systems, which means that eventual bugs may appear.
-If you find one, feel free to open an issue in the extension's repository or contact the extension publisher.
+If you find one, feel free to open an issue in the extension's repository or contact the extension's publisher (Arthur Sudbrack Ibarra).

 ## Release Notes